quaydrionb/quad-pizza-shop/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/438219ac-f657-42ac-9842-c4fad855361b/deploy-status)](https://app.netlify.com/sites/quad-pizzeria/deploys)

-Welcome to the Quad Pizzeria website repository! 🍕 Dive into an immersive experience where you can explore and indulge in the culinary wonders of Quad Pizzeria – a vibrant pizza eatery specializing in delectable square pizzas, tantalizing wings, and heavenly desserts.
+Welcome to the Quad Pizzeria website repository! 🍕 This web application is designed to provide a delightful and interactive experience for customers interested in exploring and ordering from Quad Pizzeria – a fictional pizza restaurant with a unique focus on square pizzas, mouthwatering wings, and delightful desserts.

----

-## Purpose

-At Quad Pizzeria, we're not just about serving pizza; we're about creating memorable dining experiences.
-Whether you're a seasoned regular or a first-time visitor, we're dedicated to delivering excellence in every slice.

-### Discover Our Menu

-Delve into a world of culinary creativity with our diverse menu, meticulously crafted to satisfy every palate.
-From our signature square pizzas to our mouthwatering wings and delightful desserts, there's something to delight every taste bud.

----

 ## Technologies Used